Siebe88/Webs-Workflow/README.md

 Create a copy of src/workflows/templateWorkflow.ts and follow the steps in the file.

-To run the workflow: ts-node ./src/workflows/fileName.ts (please change fileName to the new workflow.
+To run the workflow: ts-node ./src/workflows/fileName.ts (please change fileName to the new workflow).

 ## To create new workFlowStep